-The Chief sale, which was announced unexpectedly this past week, concentrates solely on the Barnett and currently produces 120 MMcf/d of gas on about 230,000 leased acres, said spokeswoman Kristi Gittins.
-Subsidiary Eagle Mountain Pipeline, located in Saginaw, TX, also will be sold.
-It currently treats about 100 MMcf/d for sale to local and regional markets.
+Chief subsidiary Eagle Mountain Pipeline, located in Saginaw, TX, also will be sold.
+It currently treats about 100 MMcf/d for sale to local and regional markets, said spokeswoman Kristi Gittins.

 Gittins said Wednesday the sale announcement was a complete surprise.
 Just two months ago, CEO Trevor Rees-Jones had “absolutely no intention” of selling the company.
 “This is very recent news,” said Gittins.
 However, with high gas prices and abundant opportunities, things fell into place.
 The 150-member workforce was told the news first, and the producer is now looking for an investment banker to take on the sale.
 There is no definite timetable for the sale, Gittins added.

-"By the end of the month, Chief plans to hire an investment banker, and then we'll set up a data room early next year," said Gittins.
-She said there have been "a lot of phone calls," but she did not know if there had been any official offers for the company.
-Royal Dutch Shell plc, which entered the Barnett last year, was rumored to be interested in Chief earlier this year, and last week, Devon CEO Larry Nichols said his company would "likely" make a bid.
+“By the end of the month, Chief plans to hire an investment banker, and then we’ll set up a data room early next year,” said Gittins.
+She said there have been “a lot of phone calls,” but she did not know if there had been any official offers for the company.
+Royal Dutch Shell plc, which entered the Barnett last year, was rumored to be interested in Chief earlier this year.

-Rees-Jones, who is also Chief's president, founded the company in 1994 to concentrate on the Barnett basin in the Fort Worth area.
+Rees-Jones, who is also Chief’s president, founded the company in 1994 to concentrate on the Barnett basin in the Fort Worth area.
 Chief does not disclose revenue, but since 1997, it has drilled more than 250 wells.
-All of its leases are in the North Texas in Wise, Denton, Tarrant, Parker, Johnson and Hood counties.
-Chief has a drilling budget of more than $100 million a year has been planning to drill more than 400 wells in the next five years.
+All of its leases are in the North Texas counties of Wise, Denton, Tarrant, Parker, Johnson and Hood.
+Chief has a drilling budget of more than $100 million a year and has been planning to drill more than 400 wells in the next five years.

 The producer uses horizontal drilling in the shale, a process using underground pipes that allows drillers to reach gas reservoirs underneath buildings and even subdivisions.
 The method also allows drillers to penetrate more than one reservoir at once.